ettebaDwop/Project6-Wordpress/WebSolution_Wordpress.md

 ### Set up
 The 3-Tier Setup

-a.
-A Laptop or PC to serve as a client
+1. A Laptop or PC to serve as a client

-b.
-An EC2 Linux Server as a web server (WordPress installed here)
+2. An EC2 Linux Server as a web server (WordPress installed here)

-c.
-An EC2 Linux server as a database (DB) server
+3. An EC2 Linux server as a database (DB) server

 ### Implementation